 - 42. We went to school in the building next door.
-Most of the teachers came in from outside but one, Mr WH stayed in the grounds in a house Mr MsH s house.
-Mr WH will be wife taught me too. - 43.
+Most of the teachers came in from outside but one, Mr LWH stayed in the grounds in a house Mr MSH will shouse.
+Mr LWH stayed's wife taught me too. - 43.
 I liked school because it took me out of the main part of the building.
 The art teacher was nice and her husband worked there.
 He was nice too.
-I remember she told us her daughter was called . - 44.
+I remember she told us her daughter was called and the building. - 44.
 We stayed in the same classroom for all our lessons.
 We never got any homework.
 It wasn't like a proper school.
 We did mostly artwork.
 I think they made us read in front of the class but I didn't like reading in public so I didn't do it.